 When the sky above was not named, and the earth beneath did not yet bear a name, and the primeval Abzu who begat them, and chaos, Tiamat, the mother of them both, their waters were mingled together, and no field was formed, no marsh was to be seen, when of the gods none had been called into being.

 Another form of creation from chaos is the trope of the cosmic egg.
-In the mythology of the ancient Greek religion Orphism, the primordial, hermaphroditic god Phanes was born from the Orphic Egg.
+In the mythological stories of the ancient Greek religion Orphism, the primordial, hermaphroditic god Phanes was born from the Orphic Egg.
 The Orphic Egg formed naturally from the actions of Chronos, or time, and Ananke, or necessity.
 Similar to the Babylonian narrative, Phanes then unites with Nyx, the goddess of night, effectively creating the universe.

 A variant of the Cosmic Egg also appears in Hindu and Vedic mythology, first in the Rig Veda, which is then expanded upon in the Upanishads.
 The Hiranyagarbha, or Golden Womb, floats through the primordial chaos between incarnations of the universe.
 Eventually, it splits in two, forming the Heavens and the Earth.